 In 2010 the Clay County Sheriff’s Office implemented a Drug Recognition Program.
 This is to better recognize and remove drug impaired drivers from our roadways.
-Deputy Mark Empting attended the program in 2010 and is now recognized as a “Drug Recognition Expert.”
+Deputy Mark Empting and Deputy Josh Schroeder are certified as “Drug Recognition Experts.”

 History and Development

 The Los Angeles Police Department (LAPD) originated the program in the early 1970s.
 Back then LAPD officers noticed that many of the individuals arrested for driving under the influence (DUI) had very low or zero alcohol concentrations.
 The officers reasonably suspected that the arrestees were under the influence of drugs, but lacked the knowledge and skills to support their suspicions.
 In response, two LAPD sergeants collaborated with various medical doctors, research psychologists, and other medical professionals to develop a simple, standardized procedure for recognizing drug influence and impairment.
 Their efforts culminated in the development of a multi-step protocol and the first DRE program.
 The LAPD formally recognized the program in 1979.

 The LAPD DRE program attracted NHTSA's attention in the early 1980s.
 The two agencies collaborated to develop a standardized DRE protocol, which led to the development of the DEC Program.
 During the ensuing years, NHTSA and various other agencies and research groups examined the DEC program.
 Their studies demonstrated that a properly trained DRE can successfully identify drug impairment and accurately determine the category of drugs causing such impairment.